cortes-ciriano-lab/SComatic/README.md

   --outdir OUTDIR  Out directory
 ```

-The precomputed cell type annotation file provided (with --meta parameter) must contain at least these two columns (Index for cell barcode ID and Cell_type for the precomputed cell annotation) and must be a tabulated file.
-Cell type annotations with white spaces and any special characters (e.g. ~ . ` ! @ # $ % ^ & * ( ) { | } / \ : ; " ' < > ? , = +) are currently not supported.
-Dashes and underscores (- _) are supported.
-Please ensure there are no white spaces in the file names.
+The precomputed cell type annotation file provided with the --meta parameter must contain at least the following two columns (Index for cell barcode ID and Cell_type for the precomputed cell type annotation) and must be a tab-separated file.
+Cell type annotations containing whitespace or any of the following special characters (~ . ` ! @ # $ % ^ & * ( ) { | } / \ : ; " ' < > ? , = +) are not supported.
+Dashes and underscores are supported.
+Whitespace characters in the filenames are not supported.

 ```
 Index Cell_type